 Introduction

-Today's lesson shows the core fundamentals for creating a great guitar tone in a variety of styles using only Live's proprietary devices.
-While this day in age there are a huge number of premium options for great guitar tones in Live, this method shows that it's possible to work around the need for an expensive pedalboard or plunging into a potentially costly or high latency third party VST.
-This method shows that awesome guitar tones can be achieved simply by plugging an instrument cable directly into an audio interface and using audio effects packaged with the Suite Edition of Ableton Live.
+In today's lesson, we're discussing the core fundamentals for creating a great guitar tone in a variety of styles using only Live's proprietary devices.
+While in this day in age, there are a huge number of premium options for great guitar tones in Live, this method shows that it's possible to work around the need for an expensive pedalboard or buying into a potentially costly or high latency third-party VST.
+This method shows that awesome guitar tones can be achieved simply by plugging an instrument cable directly into an audio interface and utilizing audio effects packaged with the Suite Edition of Ableton Live.

 All of the racks that are discussed in this lesson are available to download from Gumroad.

-Before getting started, first listen to the clean tone produced by plugging directly into the audio interface.
-On most audio interfaces, there is usually a switch that will toggle between a line level input and an instrument level input.
-The purpose for this is to change the impedance when plugging in an instrument, to get a workable volume level.
-Each interface may use different wordage for this switch, but be sure that the setting being used allows for a clean, clear signal.
+Before getting started, let's first listen to the clean tone produced by plugging directly into the audio interface.
+On most audio interfaces, there is usually a switch that will toggle between a line-level input and an instrument-level input.
+The purpose of this is to change the impedance when plugging in an instrument, in order to create a workable baseline volume level.
+Each interface may use a different wordage for naming this switch.
+Just be sure that the setting being used allows for a clean, clear signal.
 Take a moment and be sure that the same is true of any related gain knob on the interface as well.
 The sound should be clean and clear, without clipping as it comes into Live.

 The Ableton-Only Guitar Rig

-The important takeaway in this lesson is that there are 3 key Ableton Live devices which work in tandem to produce a well rounded tone with proper gain staging.
-These three proprietary devices are Pedal, Amp and Cabinet - all packaged with the Suite edition of Live.
+The important takeaway from this lesson is that there are 3 key Ableton Live devices that work in tandem to produce a well-rounded tone with proper gain staging.
+These three proprietary devices are Pedal, Amp, and Cabinet - all packaged with the Suite edition of Live.

-Pedal is used to feed the proper amount of gain into the Amp to be processed, that includes some simplified EQ functionality and light tone shaper.
-Pedal grants additional finite control over the signal being input into Amp
+Pedal is used to feed the proper amount of gain into the Amp to be processed, which includes some simplified EQ functionality and a light tone shaper.
+Pedal grants additional finite control over the signal being input into Amp.

 Cabinet emulates not only different speaker types but also different microphone placements in relation to these different speaker simulations to create a more natural sound in a more convincing space.